phwu/lolurf/README.md

  as a temp solution.

 ## How to Use
-- Configure config.js (setup db)
+- Configure config.js (setup db, api key)
 - Run utils to insert data into your db
-- Start backend
+- Start backend (node server)
 - Go to localhost:port

 ## Technologies